vveltri/fury_andesui-ios-1/.github/PULL_REQUEST_TEMPLATE.md

 ### Thanks for contributing to Andes UI!
-## Motivation
-Tell us why you are here and why you took time to develop new code for our beloved lib.
 ## Description
 Describe why we need these changes in the lib.
 Try to answer these questions: